 In keeping with our motto, “The Future of AI is Here,” original presentations and materials are preferred in contrast to recycled presentations.

 Product or services pitches are expressly prohibited by ODSC.
 When you submit, you are obligated to confirm your proposal is not a sales pitch for a proprietary software or an indirect sales channel for a company.
-If you are looking for an exposure opportunity for your company, we have many other opportunities during the conference for that.
-Please email us at firstname.lastname@example.org for more details.
+If you are looking for an exposure opportunity for your company, we offer other avenues for promotion during the conference.
+Please email us at email@example.com for more details.

-If you know someone who would be a great addition to speak at our audience please, let us know at email@example.com
+If you know someone who would be a talented presenter, please let us know at firstname.lastname@example.org